 Adams grew up in Hollygrove, a working-class uptown neighborhood.
 After distinguishing himself in gospel groups as a young man, he crossed over to R&B with “I Won’t Cry” on Joe Ruffino’s Ric label in 1959.
 After charting with “Losing Battle,” Adams joined a coterie of New Orleans musicians auditioning for Berry Gordy’s Motown Records in 1962.
 Gordy heard Adams’ phenomenal vocal range and reportedly wanted to record him, but Ruffino threatened to sue if he did.

-While gigging at Dorothy’s, author Jeff Hannusch encouraged Adams to connect with Rounder Records.
+While gigging at Dorothy’s, author Jeff Hannusch encouraged Adams to connect with the local producer Scott Billington and Rounder Records.
 His Rounder releases sparked a comeback, which sadly was cut short by prostate cancer.
 Cosimo Matassa, the master sound engineer, spoke for many of Adams’ fellow musicians when he called the Tan Canary one of the most gifted singers in the country.

 Adams’ bandleader at Dorothy’s was the guitarist Walter “Wolfman” Washington, a cousin of R&B singer Ernie K-Doe.
 Washington played whole instrumental sets before Adams took the microphone.
 Toward the end of their run here, Washington stepped out as a front man and became a popular local draw playing funk-inflected blues.
 He still packs clubs in 2018, and tours as an elder statesman of New Orleans R&B.

 Dorothy Esteves sold her lounge in 1986.
 Her son opened Charles’ Medallion in Treme, but couldn’t recreate the after-hours bump-and-grind scene by the bayou, which quickly became legend.